aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/11-conus-12km.md

 #### Preparatory Steps

 {{% notice info %}}
-Make sure that you are logged into the AWS ParallelCluster head node through the AWS Cloud9 terminal.
+Make sure that you are logged into the AWS ParallelCluster head node through DCV.
 {{% /notice %}}
+Connect to the Head node via DCV, following instructions from part **[f.
+Connect to the Cluster](/03-hpc-aws-parallelcluster-workshop/09-connect-cluster.html#dcv-connect)**

 #### Download CONUS 12KM
 Input data used for simulating the Weather Research and Forecasting (WRF) model are 12-km CONUS input.